 Thus, investing after borrowing is not a good idea.
 Always borrow money only when you need it, and you can repay the loan while not compromising on your necessities.

 Like everything in life, investing involves a trade-off.

-With stocks, you lose money when the market is falling but avoiding market by thinking about the downside only is like looking one-way while crossing a road.
+With stocks, you lose money when the market is falling, but avoiding the market by thinking about the downside only is like looking one way while crossing a road.

-Also, if you seek to safeguard your money by investing in debt instruments, you tend to forget that the interest fetched in these instruments come with inflation risk.
+Also, if you seek to safeguard your money by investing in debt instruments, you tend to forget that the interest fetched in these instruments comes with inflation risk.

-You should divide your portfolio between stock and bonds.
+You should divide your portfolio between stocks and bonds.